Military stages coup in Myanmar, detains Aung San Suu Kyi | Politics

 While Suu Kyi had been a fierce antagonist of the army while under house arrest, since her release and return to politics, she has had to work with the country's generals, who never fully gave up power.
 While the 75-year-old has remained wildly popular at home, Suu Kyi's deference to the generals — going so far as to defend their crackdown on Rohingya Muslims that the United States and others have labeled genocide — has left her reputation internationally in tatters.

-Television signals were cut across the country, as was phone and internet access in Naypyitaw, the capital.
+Television signals were cut across the country, as was phone and internet access in Naypyitaw, the capital, while passenger flights were grounded.
 Phone service in other parts of the country was also reported down, though people were still able to use the internet in many areas.

-As word of the military's actions spread in Yangon, the country's biggest city, there was a growing sense of unease among residents who earlier in the day had packed into cafes for breakfast and went about their morning shopping.
+As word of the military's actions spread in Yangon, the country's biggest city, there was a growing sense of unease among residents who earlier in the day had packed into tea shops for breakfast and went about their morning shopping.

 By midday, people were removing the bright red flags of Suu Kyi's party that once adorned their homes and businesses.
 Lines formed at ATMs as people waited to take out cash, efforts that were being complicated by internet disruptions.
 Workers at some businesses decided to go home.